Heaven on Earth (1931 film): Critical reception

 Upon its 1931 release, Mordaunt Hall of The New York Times noted that it was "a worthy and earnest pictorial version of Ben Lucien Burman's novel, Mississippi," stating that the film "is imbued with an impressive atmosphere, which is heightened by the sincerity of the portrayals of all concerned, especially Lew Ayres, Anita Louise, Harry Beresford and Elizabeth Patterson.
 It is a lethargic tale, for the most part, but one that reflects the mood of the people.
 There are the shootings, the desire for vengeance, the sudden hatreds and the weird superstitions."

-Home video

-As of August 7, 2015, Heaven on Earth has not been officially released on DVD.